 - The Roux: Roux is the foundation for this delicious recipe.
 It only uses two ingredients – butter and flour.

-- The Seasonings: The only needed seasonings in this recipe are salt and Cajun seasoning.
+- Seasonings: The only seasonings needed in this recipe are salt and Cajun seasoning.
 I like to use Emeril’s Essence.

-- The Liquid: Petite Diced Tomatoes add liquid, color, and flavor to this delicious dish.
-Chicken broth rounds out the flavor.
+- The Liquid: Petite Diced Tomatoes add liquid, color, and flavor to this delicious dish, while chicken broth rounds out the flavor.

-- The Garnish: I like to add a garnish of minced fresh parsley, sliced green onion tops or a combination of the two when I serve this dish.
+- The Garnish: When I serve this dish, I like to add a garnish of minced fresh parsley, sliced green onion tops, or a combination of the two.

 How to Clean the Shrimp

-Generally, I always buy fresh shrimp – with the head and shells still on (Photo 1).
-The reason is that I feel that I’m getting the freshest shrimp this way.
+I generally buy fresh shrimp with the head and shells still on (Photo 1).
+This way, I feel that I’m getting the freshest shrimp.

 However, the most time-consuming part of making the Shrimp Étouffée is cleaning the shrimp, i.e., removing the heads (Photo 2), peeling the shrimp, and deveining them (Photo 3).

-Anyone who thinks that deveining the shrimp is unnecessary, must have never actually seen how gross the vein can be!
+Anyone who thinks deveining the shrimp is unnecessary must have never seen how gross the vein can be!
 The fresher the shrimp, the easier it is to remove the vein.

-I actually remove not only the vein on the top of the shrimp, but also the much smaller vein on the bottom (Photos 4 and 5).
-Out of the two pounds that I started with, I ended up with just under 14 ounces of cleaned shrimp (Photo 6).
+I removed not only the vein on the top of the shrimp but also the much smaller vein on the bottom (Photos 4 and 5).
+Out of the two pounds I started with, I had just under 14 ounces of cleaned shrimp (Photo 6).

 Steps to Making Shrimp Êtouffée

-The second most time-consuming part of making the Shrimp Étouffée is cutting up the vegetables.
-However, once everything is cut up, the dish comes together quickly and easily.
+The second most time-consuming part of making the Shrimp Étouffée is cutting the vegetables.
+However, once everything is cut, the dish comes together quickly and easily.

 - I started by making a butter and flour roux in a Dutch oven.
-I cooked the butter and flour over medium heat until the color of the roux was like that of peanut butter.
-This took about 5 minutes.
+I cooked the butter and flour over medium heat until the roux was the color of peanut butter, about 5 minutes.

 - Then, I added the onions, bell pepper, celery, and garlic to the roux.
-I cooked the mixture for about 10 minutes.
-During this time, I stirred the mixture often with my roux paddle.
+I cooked the mixture for about 10 minutes, stirring it often with my roux paddle.

 - After 10 minutes, I added the petite diced tomatoes, salt, and Cajun seasoning.
 I cooked the tomato mixture for several minutes.